What is an ATS?

 Word documents can lose formatting.
 PDF preserves your layout exactly.Test Your Resume

-Upload your resume to CVLife's free ATS score checker — you'll get an instant score with specific suggestions to improve your pass rate.
+Upload your resume to cvlife's free ATS score checker — you'll get an instant score with specific suggestions to improve your pass rate.
 No account required.